stanford-iprl-lab/torchfilter/README.md

           noises in the former is based on <a href="#references">[3]</a>.
         </p>
         <p>
-          For our EKF, UKF, and SR-UKF, we also provide &ldquo;virtual sensor&rdquo; implementations, which use a (raw observation => state prediction/uncertainty) mapping and an identity as the measurement model.
+          For our EKF, EIF, UKF, and SR-UKF, we also provide &ldquo;virtual sensor&rdquo; implementations, which use a (raw observation => state prediction/uncertainty) mapping and an identity as the measurement model.
 This is similar to the discriminative strategy described in <a href="#references">[4]</a>.